pennmem/brain_viz/README.md

 # 3-D Brain Visualization Pipeline
 This repository contains the pipeline code for generating all of the underlying files necessary to produce a 3D rendering of a RAM subject's brain.
+This code is highly dependent upon RHINO and is therefore unlikely to be useful outside of CML without significant modification.

 ## Brief History
 Version 1.0 of the pipeline used [luigi](https://github.com/spotify/luigi) for